-Selecting the right Medicare Part D prescription drug plan (PDP) will save you money.
+Selecting the right Medicare Part D prescription drug plan (PDP) can save you money.

-Selecting the right Medicare Part D prescription drug plan (PDP) will save you money.
+Selecting the right Medicare Part D prescription drug plan (PDP) can save you money.
 The choices you make once you’ve enrolled in a plan can also lower your costs.
-There are simple shortcuts you can take that will help you save on your pharmacy costs in retirement. (more…)
+There are simple shortcuts you can take that will help you save on your pharmacy costs in retirement.

 20 found this useful.

-Many baby boomers are faced with the loss of retiree health and pharmacy benefits from their former employer. (more…)
+Many baby boomers are often faced with the loss of retiree health and pharmacy benefits from their former employer. (more…)

 11 found this useful.